 Just because someone else can, doesn’t mean you can, right?
 Because you’re not good enough, or you’ve already missed your chance, or it’s just not in the cards for you.
 You look for reasons they can do it but you can’t…

 - “Maybe he’s an internet entrepreneur and freelance writer because he has no kids.”

 - “Maybe she’s way fitter than I am because she doesn’t have all the work and family obligations I have, or has a more supportive spouse, or doesn’t have bad knees.”

 OK fine, it’s easy to find excuses: but look at all the other people who also have considerable obstacles and have done it anyway.
 Angel and I have a family, and have coped with significant loss in our lives, and still managed to make meaningful progress in our lives.
 And just as we’ve turned things around for ourselves, we know hundreds of other people who’ve done the same.
-Through nearly 15 years of work with our students and our coaching clients, we’ve witnessed people reinventing themselves at all ages — 48-year olds starting healthy families, 57-year-olds graduating from college for the first time, 71-year-olds starting successful businesses, and so forth.
+Through 15 years of work with our coaching clients and live event attendees, we’ve witnessed people reinventing themselves at all ages — 48-year olds starting healthy families, 57-year-olds graduating from college for the first time, 71-year-olds starting successful businesses, and so forth.
 And stories abound of people with disabilities or illnesses who overcame their obstacles to achieve incredible outcomes.